MJO-Teleconnection-Diagnostics/pyMTDG/README.md

 The list of diagnostics and required meteorological fields:
 ~~~
 STRIPES Index for Geopotential:
-	* Geopotential at 500 hPa
+	* Geopotential height at 500 hPa
  	*** Variable can be named any of: 'z', 'Z', 'gh', 'z500'
 	*** Unit: meters OR conversion to geopotential height will occur for any of the following:'m**2 s**-2', 'm^2/s^2', 'm2/s2','m2s-2', 'm2 s-2'
 ~~~